Petition To Cancel Brexit Breaks U.K. Government Website, Tops 1 Million Signatures

 The petition was started last month by Margaret Anne Georgiadou, who said via Twitter a week ago, "I simply want a large number to slap in the government's face."

 She has that large number now, after support for the petition exploded this week.
-The anti-Brexit petition went up "like a rocket" on Wednesday, Georgiadou said when it was around 200,000 signatures.
-The drive kept its momentum Thursday — when, that is, the site was available to people who wanted to add their signatures.
+The anti-Brexit petition went up "like a rocket" on Wednesday, Georgiadou said, when it was around 200,000 signatures.
+The drive kept its momentum on Thursday — when, that is, the site was available to people who wanted to add their signature.

 "The rate of signing is the highest the site has ever had to deal with," the House of Commons' Petitions Committee said, "and we have had to make some changes to ensure the site remains stable and open for signatures and new petitions.
 Thanks for bearing with us."